-Are you struggling with your relationship with food and body image issues, or an eating disorder such as bulimia, anorexia, binge eating disorder, or Orthorexia?
+Are you struggling with your relationship with food and body image issues, or an eating disorder such as Bulimia, Anorexia, Binge Eating Disorder, or Orthorexia?
 Do you overeat and/or binge continuously throughout the day and tell yourself you’ll stop tomorrow (but then you don’t)?
-Do you binge on food then try to purge the calories through excessive exercise or vomiting?
+Do you binge on food and then try to purge the calories away through excessive exercise or vomiting?
 Or are you trying to control your weight or appearance through unrealistic eating goals, yo-yo dieting or refusing to eat anything at all?
-Maybe you’re struggling with difficult emotions surrounding a loss or transition and feel like eating is the only thing that you can control.
+Maybe you’re struggling with difficult emotions surrounding a loss or transition and you feel like eating is the only thing that you can control.
 Or perhaps you go through periods of heavy eating, leaving you too self-conscious to participate in social events or be sexually intimate.
 Do you avoid work and social functions when you know there will be food, worried your coworkers or friends will notice how much or how little you are eating?
 Do you wish you could feel happy with who you are in every facet of your life: mind, body and spirit?
 Have you been given a diagnosis or believe that you fit under the diagnosis of Bulimia, Anorexia, Orthorexia, or Binge Eating Disorder?

 Many Individuals Struggle To Understand Their Eating Disorder

-The good news is that experienced therapists at Soul Wisdom Therapy can help you understand why you are struggling with food and how unhealthy eating habits are impacting other areas of your life.
-With help, you can break free from patterns of unhealthy eating, overcome your anxiety around food and begin to feel comfortable in your body and with yourself.
+The good news is that you can better understand why you are struggling with food and how unhealthy eating habits are impacting other areas of your life.
+I can help you to break free from your patterns of unhealthy eating, overcome your anxiety around food and begin to feel comfortable in your body and with yourself.

 Eating Disorder Treatment Can Help You Get Your Life Back

 Eating disorder treatment can be very effective, but it depends on finding a therapist you can trust who has the appropriate experience and training.
 Many therapists who offer support or treatment for eating disorders actually specialize in addiction or anxiety treatment.
 They fail to anticipate how complex eating disorder treatment can be.
-At Soul Wisdom Therapy in Sacramento and Davis, CA, we understand the unique challenges you are facing.
-Your skilled, compassionate therapist can help you address the root cause of your eating disorder as well as how it is impacting your personal, social and professional life right now.
+As a longtime eating disorder therapist who has had specialized training in eating disorders and years of experience working with it, I understand the unique challenges you are facing.
+I can help you address the root causes of your eating disorder as well as how it is impacting your personal, social and professional life right now.

 The primary goal during eating disorder treatment is to help you understand what is going on in your life right now that is triggering you to use food in a self-destructive way.
-We may utilize a therapeutic technique called Eye Movement Desensitization and Reprocessing (EMDR), as we help you go back to when and where your disordered eating began.
+I may utilize a therapeutic technique called Eye Movement Desensitization and Reprocessing (EMDR), as I help you go back to when and where your disordered eating began.
 This can help you identify and work through unprocessed emotions or feelings that you are trying to replace with food.
-Along with EMDR, Cognitive Behavioral Therapy (CBT) can help you understand how dysfunctional thoughts create or trigger unhealthy eating behaviors.
-Acceptance and Commitment Therapy (ACT) can further assist you in mindfully changing how you think, feel and behave in response to feelings of self-dislike.
+Along with EMDR, my use of Cognitive Behavioral Therapy (CBT) can help you understand how dysfunctional thoughts create or trigger unhealthy eating behaviors.
+My use of Acceptance and Commitment Therapy (ACT) and hypnotherapy can further assist you in mindfully changing how you think, feel and behave in response to feelings of self-dislike.
 With an increased self-awareness, you can begin making small changes to your thoughts and behaviors, heal from your eating disorder and feel more self-compassion and self-love.

-To help you make meaningful and lasting changes, we’ll tailor your eating disorder treatment to meet your unique situation and needs.
-In addition to EMDR, CBT and ACT, we may incorporate somatic therapies to help you understand and heal from the physical impact your behavior is having on you.
-With support, it is possible to find ways other than food to cope with discomfort or anxiety.
-We provide a variety of relaxation tools and techniques, and our therapists may offer hypnotherapy or other techniques like “tapping.”
+To help you make meaningful and lasting changes, I will tailor your eating disorder treatment to meet your unique situation and needs.
+In addition to EMDR, CBT and ACT, I will also incorporate Somatic Experiencing to help you use your body’s wisdom to heal from the physical impact your behavior is having on you.
+I provide a variety of relaxation tools and techniques, and I may also offer hypnotherapy or other techniques like “tapping.”
 These resources can help you learn to reframe uncomfortable beliefs and emotions that are causing you to use emotional eating or restrict your food intake in order to cope.
 By developing self-compassion and self-acceptance you can overcome difficult emotions, anxieties and fears without using food.

-There is help and hope for recovery.
-At Soul Wisdom Therapy, our eating disorder treatment therapists can help you understand why you are struggling with food and body image issues.
-With the right team, approach and support in place, you can learn how to manage unhealthy thoughts and behaviors so you can take control of your life.
+You CAN recover!
+I will help you understand why you are struggling with food and body image issues and then stop your harmful eating behaviors.
+You CAN learn how to manage your unhealthy thoughts and behaviors so you can take back control of your life.

 But you may still have questions or concerns about eating disorder treatment…